-Many families request memorial gifts be made to Care Dimensions when announcing their loved one's death.
+A memorial gift is a meaningful way to honor the memory of someone who has touched your life.
+Many families request memorial gifts be made to Care Dimensions in lieu of flowers when announcing their loved one's death.
 All gifts are acknowledged and family members are notified when tributes are received.
-If you choose to name Care Dimensions or our hospice houses, please list the following address for donations: Care Dimensions Hospice, 75 Sylvan Street, Suite B-102, Danvers, MA 01923, or online donations at www.CareDimensions.org/giving.
-If you would like to receive pre-printed Tribute Donation Envelopes, call 978-223-9787.
+If you choose to name Care Dimensions or our hospice houses, please list the following address for donations: Care Dimensions, 75 Sylvan Street, Suite B-102, Danvers, MA 01923, or online donations at www.CareDimensions.org.
+If you would like to receive pre-printed Tribute Donation Envelopes, please call 978-750-9318.